Lots of broadband money, but US expansion finds speed bumps

 There are still scattered locations across the country that rely on dialup and some people in remote locations use satellite internet services.
 Some people have no internet options whatsoever.

-Martel, the Victory town clerk, said that when the people from NEK Broadband visited the community they told residents it would be five to seven years before fiber optic cable would reach the community.
+Martel, the Victory town clerk, said that when the people from NEK Broadband visited, they told residents it would be five to seven years before fiber optic cable would reach the community.

-But Shute says her organization is hoping to get a grant to connect the most rural areas, which could move the timeline for Victory up to three years.
+But Shute said her organization hopes to get a grant to connect the most rural areas, which could move the timeline for Victory up to three years.

 “It’s been working great, as far as I’m concerned, all I do is check email,” Gilchrist said.
 “I don’t watch TV, but my daughter loves it.”